Borderline Personality Disorder

 - Ongoing feelings of emptiness

-- Self-destructive behaviors, such as substance abuse, binge eating, unsafe sex with multiple partners, unsafe driving, or reckless spending
+- Self-destructive behaviors, such as substance use or misuse, binge eating, unsafe sex with multiple partners, unsafe driving, or reckless spending

 - Suicide attempts or self-harming behavior, such as cutting, hair pulling, or burning